remov-b4-flight/LrTMAX.4lpb/README.md

 It changed host connectors with USB type C.
 ## DFU
 Add ability to use DFU bootloader by set BOOT0 signal by DIP switch.
+(No needed ST-LIMK for firmware load, use STM32programmer.)
 and changed ST-LINK connector assignment to STDC-14.
 (STLiNKV3-MINIE compatible)